indiana-university/rivet-docs/content/components/utilities/width.md

 {{< /example >}}

 ## Width Sass variables
-If you are using [Rivet's Sass](https://github.com/indiana-university/rivet-source/blob/develop/src/sass/core/_variables.scss#L325) files you can directly access any width unit by its variable name.
-The width unit variables follow the same naming conventions as all of Rivet's spacing utility classes.
+If you are using [Rivet's Sass](https://github.com/indiana-university/rivet-source/blob/develop/src/sass/core/_variables.scss#L325) files, you can directly access any width unit by its variable name.

 See the documentation on getting started with Rivet for a [complete list of Rivet's Sass variables]({{< relref "sass.md" >}}).